 Dolphin Watch App information

-The App allows users to share dolphin sightings, photos and videos with scientists studying dolphins.
+The App allows users to share dolphin sightings and photos with scientists studying dolphins.

 Simplifying traditional data collection, the app improves the quality and flow of information and helps researchers track dolphin movements, identify individual animals, determine key behaviour patterns and provide an early warning system for dolphin entanglements.

-The Dolphin Watch App is easy to use and designed to encourage people of all ages and abilities to record sightings of dolphins by using the ‘Record a Dolphin’ eye icon.
+The Marine Fauna Sightings App is easy to use and designed to encourage people of all ages and abilities to record sightings of dolphins by using the ‘Make a Report’ icon.
 Anyone can use this function.

-The App was originally designed for people who are trained Dolphin Watchers to be able to perform timed surveys of the Swan Canning Riverpark and contribute that information to scientific research.
+The App is also designed for people who are trained Dolphin Watchers to be able to perform timed surveys of the Swan Canning Riverpark, Peel-Harvey Estuary and Roebuck Bay and contribute that information to scientific research.

 The App automatically takes note of the time and location (GPS) of dolphin sightings before uploading that data to the Dolphin Watch database.
-Dolphin Watch App surveys are delivered to the Dolphin Watch Database where they are merged with data entered through an online monitoring form (online form for Dolphin Watch - Perth only).
-The data is used for a range of research projects by the organisation and its partners.
+Surveys performed through the Marine Fauna Sightings app also measure 'effort' (i.e. time spent looking for dolphins and captures presence and absence data) and are delivered to the Dolphin Watch Database where they are merged with data entered through an online monitoring form (online form for Dolphin Watch - Perth only).
+The data is used for a range of research projects by the organisation and its project partners.

-This app was developed by Gaia Resources with input from scientists from Murdoch and Curtin Universities, the River Guardians team from Department of Biodiversity, Conservation and Attractions and Dolphin Watch – Perth volunteers.
+This app was developed in partnership with DPIRD and with input from scientists from Murdoch and Edith Cowan Universities and the River Guardians Dolphin Watch team at the Department of Biodiversity, Conservation and Attractions.

 For more information on how you can get involved in the Dolphin Watch project follow this link.